Blepharomastix dadalis

-Blepharomastix dadalis is a moth in the family Crambidae.
+Blepharomastix dadalis is a species of moth in the family Crambidae.
 It was described by Herbert Druce in 1895.
 It is found in Costa Rica and Panama.

+Description

 The forewings and hindwings are silky white.
 The forewings with the costal margin, apex, and outer margin are shaded with dusky brown.
 There is a small spot in the cell and another at the end of it, as well as a submarginal pale brown waved line.
 The hindwings are crossed by a waved brown line below the middle and the apex is bordered with dusky brown.